prioritizr/prioritizr/CONTRIBUTING.md

 fix it.
 A good bug report makes it easier for us to do so, so please
 include:

--   Your operating system name and version (e.g. Mac OS 10.13.6).
+-   Your operating system name and version (e.g., Mac OS 10.13.6).
 -   Details about your local setup that might be helpful in troubleshooting, such as your session information (via `sessionInfo()`).